 Horror movies have two speeds: Slasher and terrifyingly intense.
 At the risk of sleeping with the lights on for the next forever, we're looking at the latter.
-Here are the last decade's most terrifying horror movies that will mess you up for life.
+With "The Nun" hitting theaters with fresh nightmares for ya, here are the last decade's most terrifying horror movies that will mess you up for life.

 'The Strangers' (2008)